Icelandic Parliament

 History of the Icelandic Parliament

-Iceland's first parliament, the Althing (Icelandic: Alþingi), was established in Thingvellir National Park in 930 AD - a flag stands in the exact spot today in commemoration.
-After several centuries being run by a government that was highly advanced for its time, the history and politics of Iceland changed when it was conquered by Denmark.
+Iceland's first parliament, the Althing (Icelandic: Alþingi), was established in Thingvellir National Park in 930 AD.
+A flag still stands in the exact spot today in commemoration.
+However, after several centuries of being run by a government that was highly advanced for its time, the history and politics of Iceland changed when it was conquered by Denmark.

-Under colonial rule, the Althing lost all power except as a court of law, until the 19th century when a growing nationalist movement spread across Iceland.
-The desire for independence took shape with the establishment of a new Icelandic Parliament in the same building where it is located today, which at that time also served to store the works of art that would later be in the National Museum of Iceland.
+Under colonial rule, the Althing lost all power except as a court of law, until the 19th century when a growing nationalist movement spread across the country.
+The desire for independence took shape with the establishment of a new Icelandic Parliament in the same building where it's located today, which at that time also served to store the works of art that would later be moved to the National Museum of Iceland.

 On July 1, 1881, the opening ceremony of the new Icelandic Parliament took place in the Lutheran Cathedral in Reykjavik, located right next to the government building.
 Over the next few decades, the Althing worked towards Icelandic independence, achieving its goal concretely in 1944 with the creation of the Republic of Iceland.